Guava: Production

-In 2019, world production of guavas was 55 million tonnes, led by India with 45% of the total (table).
-Other major producers were China and Thailand.
+In 2022, world production of guavas was 59 million tonnes, led by India with 44% of the total (table; mangoes and mangosteens included).
+Secondary producers were Indonesia and China.

+Uses

-Culinary uses
+Culinary

-In Mexico and other Latin American countries, the popular beverage agua fresca is often made with guava.
+In Mexico and other Latin American countries, the beverage agua fresca is often made with guava.
 The entire fruit is a key ingredient in punch, and the juice is often used in culinary sauces (hot or cold), ales, candies, dried snacks, fruit bars, and desserts, or dipped in chamoy.
-Pulque de guayaba ("guayaba" is Spanish for guava) is a popular alcoholic beverage in these regions.
+Pulque de guayaba ("guayaba" is Spanish for guava) is a common alcoholic beverage in these regions.

 In many countries, guava is eaten raw, typically cut into quarters or eaten like an apple; it is also eaten with a pinch of salt and pepper, cayenne powder or a mix of spices (masala).
 In the Philippines, ripe guava is used in cooking sinigang.
-Guava is a popular snack in Cuba as pastelitos de guayaba; and in Taiwan, sold on many street corners and night markets during hot weather, accompanied by packets of dried plum powder mixed with sugar and salt for dipping.
+Guava is a snack in Cuba as pastelitos de guayaba; and in Taiwan, sold on many street corners and night markets during hot weather, accompanied by packets of dried plum powder mixed with sugar and salt for dipping.
 In east Asia, guava is commonly eaten with sweet and sour dried plum powder mixtures.
-Guava juice is popular in many countries.
+Guava juice is consumed in many countries.
 The fruit is also often included in fruit salads.

 Because of its high level of pectin, guavas are extensively used to make candies, preserves, jellies, jams, and marmalades (such as Brazilian goiabada and Colombian and Venezuelan bocadillo), and as a marmalade jam served on toast.

 Red guavas can be used as the base of salted products such as sauces, substituting for tomatoes, especially to minimize the acidity.
-A drink may be made from an infusion of guava fruits and leaves, which in Brazil is called chá-de-goiabeira, i.e., "tea" of guava tree leaves, considered medicinal.
+A drink may be made from an infusion of guava fruits and leaves, which in Brazil is called chá-de-goiabeira, i.e., "tea" of guava tree leaves.

-Constituents

-Nutrients

-Guavas are rich in dietary fiber and vitamin C, with moderate levels of folic acid (nutrition table).
-Low in food energy per typical serving, and with few essential nutrients, a single common guava (P. guajava) fruit contains 257% of the Daily Value (DV) for vitamin C (table).
-Nutrient content varies across guava cultivars.
-Although the strawberry guava (P. littorale var. cattleianum) has only 39% of the vitamin C in common varieties, its content in a 100 gram serving (90 mg) still provides 100% of the DV.
+Nutrition

+A raw common guava is 81% water, 14% carbohydrates, 3% protein, and 0.5% fat (table).
+In a reference amount of 100 g, raw guava supplies 285 kJ of food energy and is a rich source of dietary fiber and vitamin C (254% of the Daily Value, DV), with moderate levels of folate (12% DV) and potassium (14% DV, table).
+Raw guava contains lycopene (table).

 Phytochemicals

-Guava leaves contain both carotenoids and polyphenols like (+)-gallocatechin and leucocyanidin.
+Guava leaves contain both carotenoids and polyphenols, such as (+)-gallocatechin and leucocyanidin.
 As some of these phytochemicals produce the fruit skin and flesh color, guavas that are red-orange tend to have more polyphenol and carotenoid content than yellow-green ones.